SkafteNicki/dtu_cs_thesis/docs/before.md

 the initial project idea, you can still influence the project during the process to make it more interesting for you.
 Remember, in the end it is your thesis 🎓

 When considering project, think about what parts of computer science that you find most interesting.
-Very broadly, computer science can be divided into four quadrants:
+Very broadly, a thesis within computer science can be divided into four categories(1) { .annotate }

+1. :man_raising_hand: Yes, this is a brute simplification of the field of computer science, but it is a good way to think about what you find interesting and in my experience is still fairly covering.

 <figure markdown="span">
   ![scope](figures/quadrants.png){ width="300" }